 Curriculum Requirements for the First Two Years

-Curriculum requirements that Elliott School students should try to address in their freshman and sophomore years are listed below.
+Elliott School students should attempt to address the following curriculum requirements in their freshman and sophomore years.
 Consult the Elliott School Undergraduate General Requirements before choosing courses to fulfill these requirements.
 Information on credit by examination or waiving curriculum requirements is available from academic advisors in the Elliott School.

 |IAFF 1005||Introduction to International Affairs: A Washington Perspective|